The Making Of MilliporeSigma

 But consolidation does not mean Merck envisions exiting what Batra calls “historic centers of excellence,” such as the greater Boston area, where Merck develops new biotech process connectors and filters.

-The same logic applies to sites in Molsheim, France, and St. Louis, Mo.
-In Molsheim, Merck focuses on lab water purification and bio-monitoring.
+The same logic applies to sites in Molsheim, France, and St. Louis.
+In Molsheim, Merck focuses on lab water purification and biomonitoring.
 St. Louis is home to Sigma’s main synthesis labs.
 “We have many highly skilled people congregated in those areas,” Batra says.

 He doesn’t expect Merck to explore other large lab supply acquisitions for another two to three years.
 But reagent deals with academic centers and distribution agreements with small lab supply houses will continue.
 And Batra says he’d like to bolster partnerships with companies developing food and beverage biomonitoring techniques.